Barcelona Underwater: Record-Breaking Rainfall Drenches City in Just Three Hours

 Barcelona

-On Monday, 4, 2024, Barcelona was overwhelmed by an intense rainstorm that unleashed over two months' worth of rain within just three hours, leading to severe flooding and chaos across the region.
-The unprecedented disrupted flights, halted train services, and left major highways underwater, impacting thousands.
+On Monday, November 4, 2024, Barcelona was overwhelmed by an intense rainstorm that unleashed over two months' worth of rain within just three hours, leading to severe flooding and chaos across the region.
+The unprecedented rainfall disrupted flights, halted train services, and left major highways underwater, impacting thousands.

 Deluge on the C-32 Highway and Impact on Infrastructure